What do the numbers represent in graphics cards?

 GTS cards are the top-end cards that are meant for mainstream users who want excellent and fast graphics for gaming and multimedia use.
 On the other hand, GTX graphics cards are intended for enthusiasts who want to push their machines to the limits and get the absolute best.

-READ ALSO: What is the rate of mutation in humans?
+READ ALSO: What is the role of human computer interaction HCI )?

 How do I read my graphics card name?